How The Times Covers Cartels and Other Criminal Enterprises

 Why This Matters

-The recent death of El Mencho, a notorious Mexican cartel leader, highlights the risks and challenges faced by journalists covering organized crime.
-The New York Times has a long history of in-depth reporting on cartels and other criminal enterprises, but the methods behind their coverage are not always transparent.
-This story sheds light on the approach taken by four Times journalists to cultivate sources, verify claims, and stay safe in the face of danger.
+The recent death of El Mencho, the leader of the Jalisco New Generation Cartel, highlights the risks and challenges faced by journalists covering organized crime.
+The New York Times has a long history of in-depth reporting on cartels and other criminal enterprises, but the dangers involved require careful consideration and planning.
+This approach is crucial in maintaining the integrity of the news and keeping readers informed.

 Coverage Snapshot